 So far, so good.
 The 100% merino wool construction doesn't have any seams or material defects after our testing period thus far.

-The newest iteration is a little thicker, which we imagine might be more durable than the previous version (which feels a little thinner).
+The latest iteration of this top is a little thicker than previous versions, which we imagine might be more durable than the previous version (which feels a little thinner).
 That said, we owned the previous version and used it regularly for two years and didn't experience any issues.
 Since this top is very similar, made from the same company and materials, we expect the same performance in this regard.
 That said, given the merino wool construction, we would recommend avoiding using it for highly abrasive activities.
 In general, merino wool is a little less durable than synthetic constructions and need to be handle with care.
 However, this tried and tested piece is one that's surprisingly durable for its material construction.